A Florida Keys Vacation Means A Green Vacation

 Designated Clean Marinas and lodging properties have demonstrated their commitment to succeed in protecting Florida's resources while also saving money and garnering good publicity.
 For example, individual lodgings with a clear environmental agenda may offer energy-efficient light bulbs, towel and sheet-changing options, soap and shampoo dispensers, guestroom recycling baskets and food-related waste reductions.

-Many Keys hotels and motels also committed to a Water Conservation Hotel and Motel Program (Water CHAMP) and implemented reuse programs that encourages guests to use towels and linens more than once during their stay, and install high-efficiency faucet aerators in every guest room.
+Many Keys hotels and motels also have implemented a water conservation and reuse programs that encourages guests to use towels and linens more than once during their stay, and install high-efficiency faucet aerators in every guest room.
 The hotels and motels not only save water, foster energy efficiency and reduce operating costs, but educate Keys residents and visitors how they can protect South Florida water resources in simple ways.

 In addition to a catch-and-release ethic of sportfishing, world-class diving and a rich literary and artistic community, the Florida Keys offer an appealing variety of public parks and environmentally oriented eco-attractions, whether it is swimming side by side with a dolphin, walking among thousands of butterflies, navigating through tropical forests and botanical gardens or visiting a conservation area to observe the unique protected animal species in their natural habitat.